 Private Addiction Treatment

 So we can see that this is not a new idea, and the benefit of confidentiality and discretion within addiction treatment has great value.
 In fact, one of the main reasons why struggling addicts will not seek out rehab is because they feel it will not be confidential.
-Private drug rehab does exist though, and with many benefits too.
+Private addiction treatment does exist though, and with many benefits too.
 Some of these are:

 - Private, confidential treatment is often more intimate and one on one.
 Rehabs that honor and respect their clients’ privacy will often be smaller, with a lower client to counselor ratio, and with far more one on one attention as a result.

 - Such treatment centers also generally speaking have more comfortable detoxification services.
 There are fewer clients within the program, so clients can get more attention and more intensive monitoring and assistance during the withdrawal procedure.

 - Private treatment centers are more distraction-free.
 Without the hustle and bustle of a large, loud, public treatment center, clients of a smaller, private center are able to relax more easily.
 Clients will also have an easier time focusing on healing, exercise, nutrition programs, outdoor activities, community outings, one-on-one sessions, and group therapies.

 - Private treatment centers leave a lasting impression on their clients.
 Lifelong relationships are often built at such centers, as the smaller, tight-knit group effect builds a stronger recovery and a more lasting effect on clients.
 Such treatment centers build off of the secluded, private setting that they have been able to create to truly make clients feel at a home away from home.